ac952/photo-gallery/design-plan/design-plan.md

 ```
 In order to improve scalability, I did not create a new page for
 each tag.
 I made a checklist so that users can see the updated photos
 of the tags they selected.
-In my edit.php, I added three forms for viewing,
-deleting, and adding tags to my database.
-Users can delete photos in delete.php.
-In my gallery.php, I decided to return the image # and image name so all
-users can fill out the forms without checking what their image # is.
-I also
-added javascript so that individual images can be viewed on a full screen.
+In my edit.php, I added three forms for viewing, deleting, and adding tags to my database.
+Users can delete photos in delete.php.In my gallery.php, I decided to return the image # and image name so all users can fill out the forms without checking what their image # is.
+I also added javascript to gallery.php so that individual images can be viewed on a full screen.

+changes to the database:
+I created three tables to reference tags and images and used the foreign
+keys pictures_id and tags_id.

 ```